St Margaret's Church of England Academy: Admissions

-Academic performance
+Academic Attainment

 In 2019, the school's Progress 8 measure for GCSE was average.
 Attainment 8 score was above average.
 The proportion of children achieving Maths and English GCSEs was considerably above average.
 The proportion of children entering the English Baccalaureate was considerably lower than average.
 The average A level grade was C+, in line with the England average, and the average A level points score was 32, below the England average of 24.
 Attainment 8 score was above average.

-As of 2022, the school's most recent inspection judgement from Ofsted was that the school requires improvement. in 2020, the report from ofsted was good and was confirmed by a short inspection in 2018.
+As of 2022, the school's most recent inspection judgement from Ofsted was that the school requires improvement.
+In 2020, the report from Ofsted was good and was confirmed by a short inspection in 2018.

+School houses

+The school organises boys into seven School Houses – Crossley, Royden, Langton, Sheepshanks, Preston, Walton, and Miller.